-This tutorial is a brief introduction to AAM Posts & Pages Tab.
-The main purpose of it is to highlight main features and explain existing functionality to help you manager access to your Posts, Pages and Custom Post Types (CPT).
-You also can define access to Categories or any other Hierarchical Terms.
+This tutorial is a brief introduction to the AAM Posts & Pages Tab.
+It was created to highlight the main features and explain the existing functionality of this feature to help you manage access to your Posts, Pages and Custom Post Types (CPT).
+In addition, you also can define access to Categories or any other Hierarchical Terms.

-On the screenshot above there are three highlighted areas.
-The read area is the Top Panel that allows you to change the post list:
+In the screenshot above, there are three highlighted areas.
+The red area is the Top Panel that allows you to change the post list:

-- On the very left there is a drop-down menu that you can use to define how many posts or pages you want to see per page.
-This is very useful drop-down if you have more then 10 posts or pages.
+- On the very left there, is a drop-down menu that you can use to define how many posts or pages you want to see per page.
+This drop-down becomes very helpful if you have more than 10 posts or pages.

-- With search field you can quickly find the post or page that you are interested in.
-Start typing and you’ll see that the list is filtered based on what you type.
+- With the search field, you can quickly find the post or page that you are interested in.
+Start typing and you’ll see that the list is filtered based on your query.

-- The Filter button allows you to filter posts based on Post Type or Post Category.
-In other words, this is the button that you can use to see the list of pages, CPTs or if you want to see posts only for specific category.
+- The Filter button allows you to filter posts based on either Post Type or Post Category.
+In other words, this feature will allow you to see the list of pages or CPTs.
+If you want to see posts only for specific category, this can be done using the filter button as well.
 See the screenshot below.

-The orange area is the list breadcrumb.
-It tells you want type of posts is currently listed and if category selected, complete hierarchical path to it.
+The orange area at the top is the list breadcrumb navigation.
+It tells you what type of posts are currently listed, and if a category is selected, the complete hierarchical path to it will be displayed.
 Let’s get a quick overview of features that breadcrumb offers.

-With the fresh AAM installation this is probably the way post breadcrumb is going to look like.
-On the left there is actually explanation what type of posts is listed below.
-Based on screenshot, you can see that AAM lists All posts.
+With a fresh AAM installation, this is probably the way the post breadcrumb will look.
+On the left, there is actually an explanation of what type of posts are listed below.
+Based on the screenshot, you can see that AAM lists All posts.
 In the right corner there is a locked icon.
-This is the restricted Default Access feature that can be unlocked with AAM Plus Package Extension.
+This is the restricted Default Access feature that can be unlocked with the AAM Plus Package Extension.

 - Frontend BROWSE.
-User or visitor will be not able to see the list of posts that are under current category;
+A user or visitor will be not able to see the list of posts that are under current category;

 - Frontend EXCLUDE.
 If Category is part of Frontend Menu, this category will be excluded from it;